steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 Since for most of the core functions are smart like this, it is possible to gain much of the value and safety of monads without most of the hassle.
-Ultimately, a more rich type system allows for custom types which can be domain specific, but the the day-to-day primitive safety is still a huge win.
+Ultimately, a more rich type system would allow for custom types which can be domain specific, but in day-to-day working, primitive safety is still a huge win.

 ## Conclusion

 These are a few simple features that keep me coming back to Clojure, even from languages like F# and Haskell.
-While Clojure is a bit more wordy than the ML family, and maybe not as safe, the simplicity of these features keep me coming back for more!
+While Clojure is a bit more wordy than the ML family, and not as type safe, the simplicity of these features keep me coming back for more!